-In B.C. any assets which you have at the beginning of your relationship are excluded from division provided those assets have not been placed in joint names and provided you can prove that you owned the asset and determine its value when the relationship started.
+In B.C. any assets which you have at the beginning of your relationship are excluded from division provided you can prove that you owned the asset and determine its value when the relationship started.
 Any increase in the value of the assets during the relationship is shared equally.

 Determining the value of assets which were owned at the beginning of a relationship can be difficult (for example the value of a family business).

 It is possible to protect yourself and to opt out of the law by entering into a cohabitation or marriage agreement.

 Marriage agreements can state that all of the property you each own at the beginning of the relationship including any increase in the value of those assets are protected and will not be shared if you divorce.
 Any property you acquire during the relationship is usually shared.